Samagra-Development/docs/docs/Form Management Module.md

 ### 2.1 Retrieving the Code

+#### 2.1.1  Setup Github project

-2.1.1  Unzip the github project to a folder.
+Unzip the github project to a folder.
 You can find the github repository at this link.
 (Insert repo. link here).
 Download it as zip locally and then unzip the root directory.

-2.1.2  Launch Android Studio.
-Open the main project where you are to integrate these modules.
+#### 2.1.2  Launch Android Studio

+Open the main project on Android Studio where you are to integrate these modules.

 2.1.3 If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the offline_module later, using the following steps.